cbranch101/php-mongorm/README.md

 MongORM::connect('test', 'host_name');
 ```

-## Create
+## Create Documents

-To make requests, build individual actions out of the query you want to make, the access token for that query, and the method.
-The actions will be automatically batched.
+To create documents in MongORM, reference a collection and call create.
+If a collection of the name specified doesn't yet exist, it will automatically be created.
+In addition, the array passed into create will be updated with the _id object for the new document

 ```php
 $user = array(